‘Bold And The Beautiful’ Spoilers For Thursday, October 31: Liam & Beth Spend Halloween With Steffy & Kelly

 The Bold and the Beautiful spoilers for Thursday, October 31 reveal that Liam Spencer (Scott Clifton) will remember what he used to share with Steffy Forrester (Jacqueline MacInnes Wood).
-The former couple will spend some quality time together on Halloween, per Highlight Hollywood.
+The former couple will spend quality time together on Halloween, per Highlight Hollywood.

-While Hope Logan (Annika Noelle) seems to be focused on making Douglas Forrester (Henry Joseph Samiri) a part of her family, Liam’s full attention will be on the daughters that he already has.
+While Hope Logan (Annika Noelle) seems to be focused on making Douglas Forrester (Henry Joseph Samiri) a part of her family, Liam’s full attention will be on the daughters he already has.
 The IT specialist will make his way to the cliff house to celebrate Halloween with his favorite girls.

 The Bold and the Beautiful spoilers indicate that he will take Beth Spencer (Madeline Valdez and River Davidson) with him to Steffy’s house so that the girls can spend time together as sisters.
 He previously promised Steffy that he would do everything in his power to make sure that Beth would remain a part of her life.
 It seems as if Liam will keep his word as he tries to keep his family together.

-Of course, Steffy will be delighted to spend some quality time with the little girl that she raised as her own.
+Of course, Steffy will be delighted to spend quality time with the little girl that she raised as her own.
 In fact, The Bold and the Beautiful promo pics show that Liam, Steffy, Beth, and Kelly (Zoe Pennington) look very content as they spend the evening together.
 The two infants will also be dressed up for the occasion.
-Kelly will wear a bee costume, while Beth will wear a cow costume for her first Halloween.
+Kelly will wear a bee costume while Beth will rock a cow costume for her first Halloween.

 When you try to make a family Halloween video, but someone just wants candy. ????
 Happy Halloween from #BoldandBeautiful! pic.twitter.com/7bDkmufEqg